ibm-cloud-docs/speech-to-text/information-security.md

 {{site.data.keyword.IBM_notm}} is committed to providing our clients and partners with innovative data privacy, security and governance solutions to assist them on their journey to GDPR compliance.

 Learn more about {{site.data.keyword.IBM_notm}}'s own GDPR readiness journey and our GDPR capabilities and offerings to support your compliance journey [here](http://www.ibm.com/gdpr){: external}.

+## Health Insurance Portability and Accountability Act (HIPAA)
+{: #hipaa}

+US Health Insurance Portability and Accountability Act (HIPAA) support is available for Premium plans that are hosted in the Washington, DC, location and are created on or after 1 April 2019.
+For more information, see [Enabling EU and HIPAA supported settings](https://cloud.ibm.com/docs/account?topic=account-eu-hipaa-supported#eu-hipaa-supported){: external}.

+Do not include personal health information (PHI) in data that you pass to the service.
+In particular, be sure to remove any PHI from data that you use for custom language models or custom acoustic models.

 ## Labeling and deleting data in the Speech to Text service
 {: #gdpr-speech-to-text}